 News Search Results

 Banquet tickets are available at the Cresco Chamber of Commerce (563-547-3434) and CIA Insurance in Cresco (563-547-2382).
-Tickets are $20 and advance registration is required.
+Tickets are $25 and advance registration is required.

-The Iowa Wrestling Hall of Fame, which was remodeled and expanded in the past two months, will be open until 6:00 p.m. the day of the banquet.
+The Iowa Wrestling Hall of Fame is located at the Cresco Welcome Center at the intersection of Highway 9 and Elm Street.
+The Hall of Fame will be open until 6:00 p.m. the day of the banquet.